p-stojkovski/learning-notes/architecture/Microservices.md

   - Runtime coupling
   - If the service is down or unavailable directly impacts the calling service.
   - Can be overloaded and latency can be increased.

+### Microservice Communication - Asynchronous
+- When one service makes a non blocking call to another service.
+- The current service can continue it's work without waiting a response.

+### Dealing with Consistency
+- Two types of Consistency:
+  - Eventual
+  - Strong

+### Microservice Deployment
+- Each individual service should be indenpendetly deployable.

+### Code sharing
+- Sharing code should be kept to a minimum.
+- A cross cutting concern is something that will apply across all layers of an individual microservice, as well as something all services likely to need. (ex.
+Logging, Libary for Event Publishing, SDK for Api endpoints)
+- Avoid leaking business logic into your client libary

+### Service Discovery
+- Service Mesh, API Gateway
+- An API Gateway maps external requests onto internal services.
+Ca have rate limiting, api keys, fancy developer portals.
+- API Gateway focuses on external communication and managing traffic between clients and services.
+- Service meshes shift the responsibility for inter-service communication out of the individual service and into a mesh.
+(Load balancing, correlation ids...)
+- Service Mesh focuses on internal communication and managing traffic between services.